why Palantir Technologies Inc [PLTR] is a Good Choice for Investors After New Price Target of $16.03

-Palantir Technologies Inc [NYSE: PLTR] traded at a high on 12/01/23, posting a 1.10 gain after which it closed the day’ session at $20.27.
+Palantir Technologies Inc [NYSE: PLTR] jumped around 0.55 points on Friday, while shares priced at $17.77 at the close of the session, up 3.19%.
 The company report on November 2, 2023 at 7:00 AM that Palantir Reports Its Fourth Consecutive Quarter of GAAP Profitability; GAAP EPS of $0.03.

 Palantir Technologies Inc. (NYSE:PLTR) today announced financial results for the third quarter ended September 30, 2023.